Wyoming, Rhode Island

-Wyoming is a village and census-designated place on the Wood River in southern Rhode Island, primarily in the town of Richmond, Rhode Island, but extending north across the river (which defines the town line) into the town of Hopkinton, Rhode Island.
+Wyoming is a village and census-designated place on the Wood River in southern Rhode Island, United States, primarily in the town of Richmond, but extending north across the river (which defines the town line) into the town of Hopkinton.
 The population was 270 at the 2010 census.
-It is the site of the Wyoming Village Historic District and a post office assigned ZIP code 02898.
+It is the site of the Wyoming Village Historic District and a post office, assigned ZIP code 02898.

 History

 The village was settled in 1757 and was the site of industrial activity early in its history due to the ready availability of hydropower from the river.
 Brand's Iron Works existed on the Hopkinton side of the river by 1787, and Brothers Cotton Mill was established on the Richmond side of Wyoming in 1814.
 The New London Turnpike (Rhode Island Route 3) was built through the area in 1815.
 Also in 1815 a tavern was established on the Richmond side of the river to serve travelers on the turnpike.
 Two more textile mills were built on the Richmond, circa 1830 and 1845; they were later destroyed by fire.

 In 1970, Interstate 95 was constructed a short distance east of Wyoming, with an exit close to the village.
 Proximity to the highway has led to commercial and residential development in and near the village.